CS480UIC/dbs-resource_management/documentation/glossary.md

 __Data type__ : VARCHAR(10)

 __Description__: 'login_id' contains alphanumeric characters used by the head to login.
-This attribute is UNIQUE and NOT NULL.
+This attribute is __UNIQUE and NOT NULL__.
 It is a required attribute menaing every head should have a login ID.

 __Attribute Type__: __password__